MaximeRobeyns/bayesian_flow_networks/README.md

    abstract methods.

 2. **Initialising a BFN**

    You can now initialise either a `ContinuousBFN` or `DiscreteBFN` depending on your problem.

-See the example snippets below for more on using these classes, and refer to the full files in the [examples](./examples) directory.
+See the example snippets below and the full files in the [examples](./examples) directory for more on using these classes.
+For a more conceptual description of the BFN framework, see my accompanying [blog post](https://maximerobeyns.com/bayesian_flow_networks)

 ## Examples